-☐ Step 9 - Test fit each of the fins into the pre cut fin slots.
-The fin should seat firmly against the motor tube - sand each fin if necessary.
+- Step 9 Test fit each of the fins into the pre cut fin slots.
+The fin should seat firmly against the motor tube sand each fin if necessary.
 Don't forget to rough up all surfaces.
 When you are satisfied with the fit, apply some epoxy to the end of the fin tang that will contact the motor tube as well as any fin root that will contact the body tube.
 Also, spread a thin layer of epoxy on each side of the fin tang.
-Slide the fin alignment until you are sure the epoxy has set.
+Slide the fin into place and check the alignment.
+Continue rechecking the fin alignment until you are sure the epoxy has set.
 Clean any excess epoxy from around the fin joint.
-Repeat for the remaining fins.

-□ Step 10 - Next, apply epoxy fillets to both sides of each fin.
+Repeat for the remaining fins. - ☐ Step 10 Next, apply epoxy fillets to both sides of each fin.
 Carefully smooth the epoxy fillets with your finger before the epoxy sets.
 Allow each fillet to set before rotating the airframe for the next fillet.